ZuckermanLab/Bayesian_Analysis/README.md

 Jupyter Notebook explaining the concepts behind Bayesian analysis - focused primarily on parameter estimation for a simple linear model with noisy data.

-MeshGrid.py - a script to generate a meshgrid in parameter space
+MeshGrid.py - a script to generate a meshgrid in parameter space.
+Refer to 'example.py' for a working example.